airhop docs

 https://app.airhop.ai/ingest/v1/segment

-Set the Authorization header to Bearer wk_your_write_key.
-Segment forwards your identify, track, page, and group calls to Airhop unchanged, either one at a time or as a { "batch": [ ... ] } payload, and they flow into the same pipeline as the native SDK.
+Segment then forwards your identify and track calls to Airhop unchanged, and they flow into the same pipeline as the native SDK.

 PostHog and Intercom can be wired up the same way, against /ingest/v1/posthog and /ingest/v1/intercom; Airhop normalizes each source's event shape into the same canonical events.